Why “Blissful Basil”?

-I take probiotics (vegan), B12, vitamin D, chlorella, and spirulina on a daily basis.
+I take probiotics (vegan), B12, vitamin D, and algae-based DHA on a daily basis.
 Other than that, I strive to fill my plate with a rainbow of fruits and veggies as often as I can!

 Do you eat refined sugar?

 You’ll notice that I don’t typically post recipes with refined sugars, and that’s because I’m more inspired by the challenge of creating sweets with ingredients that are less refined and closer to the earth.
 I do eat desserts, chocolate, etc with refined sugar on occasion, but I try not to go overdo it because I’ve noticed that it negatively affects my energy levels.
 That being said, it’s certainly not off limits.

 Similar to the above, most of the recipes I post are gluten-free because I’m inspired by creating gf recipes and truly do feel better eating this way.
 However, I happily enjoy foods that contain gluten a few times each week.
 My favorites: authentic Neapolitan pizza crust, farro, pita bread.